dawaa/redux-shapeshifter-middleware/README.md

 const apiMiddleware = shapeshifter({
     base: 'http://api.url/v1/',
     /**
-     * If payload.auth is set to `true` this will kick in and add the
+     * If ACTION.payload.auth is set to `true` this will kick in and add the
      * properties added here to the API request.
      *
      * Note: These values will be taken from Redux store